 About the Activity

-In 2022 the highly successful Annual Parish Retreat will be held from Friday 4 November until Sunday 6 November at the Bezinningscentrum Emmaus in Helvoirt – near Den Bosch.
+In 2023 the Annual Parish Retreat will be held from Friday 6 October until Sunday 8 October at the Bezinningscentrum Emmaus in Helvoirt – near Den Bosch.
+You can see a video about the venue (in Dutch) here.

 A short synopsis of what you may expect: